 - Sets realistic deadlines and goals for self or team

-Living the values (Level C - Supports others to live Malaria Consortium’s values):
+LEVEL C - Supports others to live Malaria Consortium’s values:

 - Demonstrates personal integrity by using role position responsibly and fairly

 - Cultivates an open culture within the wider team, promoting accountability, responsibility and respect for individual differences

 LEVEL B - Is aware of others’ activities and vice versa in planning activities:

 - Takes account of team members and others’ workloads when planning